10 Tips For Planning Your Stay in Israel Like a Travel Pro

 Israel is great to travel all year round.
 However, the weather in the summer may be really tiring.
 The temperature of 31℃ (88℉) may make the sightseeing quite challenging.

 The high season in Israel starts on April, ends on October/November and has its peak on July and August.
-Because of a great religious importance, the Holy Land may be quite crowded in the Christmas time.
+Because of great religious importance, the Holy Land may be quite crowded in the Christmas time.

-That’s probably one of the most difficult question to answer!
+That’s probably one of the most difficult questions to answer!
 Israel is FULL of amazing places to visit.
 It’s really hard to choose the best of them.
 Some of the tourist sights that you simply can’t miss are: